 Payroll tax debt is no joke.
 In an effort to encourage employers to pay withheld taxes promptly, Congress passed a law that allows the IRS to charge the Employment Taxes and the Trust Fund Recovery Penalty (TFRP).
 The IRS enforces this penalty if they cannot collect the required payroll taxes from a business.
 Negligent employers must pay a failure-to-deposit fee of up to 15 percent for not making deposits on time.

 You can also face collections actions from the IRS for failing to deposit, file, or pay your payroll taxes.
-Therefore, timely withholding of income and paying all payroll taxes is essential for all qualifying businesses.
+Therefore, both timely withholding of income and paying all payroll taxes are essential for all qualifying businesses.

-If you need help figuring out your payroll taxes and want to avoid the risk of falling into payroll tax debt, contact us for solutions like our PayrollSolver™.
+If you need help figuring out your payroll taxes and want to avoid the risk of falling into payroll tax debt, contact MoneySolver for a free consultation today!